Family | Scientific Name | Author | Year | Common Name |

 Coastal Shiner

-Notropis petersoni
+Alburnops petersoni

 Swallowtail Shiner

-Notropis procne
+Miniellus procne

-Coastal Shiner Notropis petersoni.
+Coastal Shiner Alburnops petersoni.
 Usually 7 anal fin rays.
 Strongly defined predorsal stripe.
 Pigment on both lips.
 Melanophores present on anal fin rays.
 Triangular caudal spot.
 Pointed snout with terminal mouth.
 Scales below the lateral line boldly outlined with black.

 Gallery